-Manuscripts dealing with subjects that have been well studied in the literature, that do not resolve questions raised by previous studies, that do not respond or make a counterpoint to suggestions raised by reviewers, or that are statistically underpowered, are likely to be rejected without peer review or further review.
+Manuscripts dealing with subjects that have been well studied in the literature, and that do not resolve questions raised by previous studies, or manuscripts that are statistically underpowered, are likely to be rejected without peer review.

-Manuscripts are also returned to authors if they do not comply with the Instructions for Authors (e.g., if the number of words allowed for a certain article type is exceeded).
+Reporting of negative results must be justified by prior evidence that a positive result would be expected.
+Manuscripts are also returned to authors if they do not comply with the Instruction for Authors (e.g., if the number of words allowed for a certain article type will be exceeded).